 As you walk onto Brooklyn Bridge from the Manhattan side, the first shot will likely be shooting the bridge straight on.
 Don’t get impatient and start shooting right away as the arch will be too small.
 Keep walking until the size is just right.
 Make sure you are standing in the center of the bridge and your photographer is too.
 In my photo, I went for just for crossed arm and put all the weight onto one hip.
-We were at the bridge at about 7am and that’s why there is no one around!
+I was at the bridge at about 7am and that’s why there is no one around!

 Once you start making your way across the bridge, make sure to turn back and admire the view.
 It was so breathtaking to see the Manhattan skyline and for me it was a bit unexpected.
 I had my vision on Brooklyn and the bridge the whole time, I had no idea how beautiful it was behind me.
 Lean against the bridge for a beautiful shot of the skyline.
 If you’re going in the morning, the sun will also hit you in the face!